mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Built on the same hull as the Bearer-of-
-Cargoes, this shuttle is designed to carry up to 12 K’kree passengers over a short distance.
-It is very cramped by K’kree standards and most find it unpleasant to ride one.
+Cargoes, this shuttle is designed to carry up to 12 K'kree passengers over a short distance.
+It is very cramped by K'kree standards and most find it unpleasant to ride one.
 However, the Bearer-of-Families is cheap and reliable.
 It has artificial